 Rockfish is one of my favorite fisheries.
 One of the most exciting things about rockfish fishing is the number of different species of fish you might hook into.
 Here in the Pacific Northwest, there are at least a dozen different species of rockfish, along with lingcod, cabezon, greenling, and a variety of other bottom-dwelling species.
-The suspense of seeing whats on the end of your line adds to the thrill of catching these hard hitting fish.
+The suspense of seeing what's on the end of your line adds to the thrill of catching these hard-hitting fish.

 With the right presentation, rockfish are very aggressive biters.
-While I've caught rockfish on a wide assortment of lures, a small selection always seem to account for the majority of my catch.
+While I've caught rockfish on a wide assortment of lures, a small selection always seems to account for the majority of my catch.
 I encourage you to give these four top-performing rockfish lures a try, including one secret local favorite.

 Fishing Gear for Rockfish

 Rockfish gear is pretty straightforward: think of it as saltwater bass fishing gear.
 Just a heads-up, I'll be picking gear a little on the heavy side, as I'd rather be slightly over-geared for rockfish than under-geared for bigger species (like lingcod, or even halibut).

 - Rod (boat): If you'll be fishing from a boat (or kayak), go with a rod between 6' and 8', 10- to 30-lb test rated, medium to medium-heavy, baitcasting jigging rod.